Photos courtesy of Darrel Comeau, Misty Mountain Photography, and Grande Prairie Regional Tourism Association.

 Grande Prairie is named for the broad, sweeping plains that surround it to the north, east, and west.
 Just south of the community, the grasslands give way to boreal forest, stretching into the foothills of the northernmost tip of the Canadian Rockies.

-A thriving city of 68,556 people (2015), Grande Prairie is located 459 kilometres northwest of Edmonton.
-This community has a youthful, growing population and all the amenities associated with city living – shops, restaurants, pubs, and active social, cultural, sports, and arts clubs.
+Grande Prairie has a youthful, growing population and all the amenities associated with city living – shops, restaurants, pubs, and active social, cultural, sports, and arts clubs.

 Families have plenty of choice in schools from preschool to grade 12, with Grande Prairie Regional College (GPRC) as a local post-secondary option.
 There are numerous parks and playgrounds, with over 18 kilometres of walking trails to explore.
 World-class acts like Elton John, Keith Urban, and Rihanna have performed at the local arena, Revolution Place.